• Skip to main content

 Is the Dominican Rosary Pilgrimage free to attend?

-Yes, the Dominican Rosary Pilgrimage event on September 30th in Washington, DC is free to attend.
-We recommend you sign up to stay up to date on the latest news about the pilgrimage.
+Yes, the Dominican Rosary Pilgrimage event on September 27, 2025 in Washington, DC is free to attend.
+We recommend you sign up to stay up to date on the latest news about the Pilgrimage.

 Will the Dominican Rosary Pilgrimage be livestreamed for those who cannot attend the event in DC?